 Excluded individuals include:

-• The donee (recipient) of the property
+• The donee (the recipient) of the property.

 USPAP - Uniform Standards of Professional Appraisal Practice